kln12/Interview_questions/README.md

 19. in production ,if plugins are installed and the process doesn't restart in production
 20. what is the default permission of linux system
 21.what is Inode in linux
+22.Define docker Engine
+23.define Alert manager
+24.define prometheus
+25.if one node is down and how to pods are shedule to other nodes 26.how to stop pods on particular node
+27.gitlab runners types
+28.